Feature #15281: Stack one single SquashFS diff when upgrading

 debian-tor user and possibly a few others).
 So I think we should do this in 4.0.
 I'm thus postponing this ticket accordingly.
 In passing, another option would be to use systemd dynamic users but it's much more involved.

-#31 Updated by CyrilBrulebois about 1 year ago
+#31 Updated by CyrilBrulebois over 1 year ago

 - Assignee changed from CyrilBrulebois to intrigeri